MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

 So, in the one year now well past, besides acquiring Chicagoan/American tastes such as sit-on-the-grass outdoor classical/jazz concerts, thousand-mile scenic drives, and apartments that I'd think be enough for 10 of us back in Singapore, what have I managed to get done?
-This blog gives you a year-in-the-life little peep.
+This blog gives you a year-in-the-life-of-mine little peep.

 ## **TL;DR**